DebugPrivilege/InsightEngineering/Time Travel Debugging (TTD)/7. TTD Case Study: Hands-on Example/README.md

 # Summary

 This write-up provides hands-on examples to help you get started with analyzing a TTD trace.
 We'll work with two trace files: one that captures the actual issue and another that functions correctly for comparison.
+Both trace files are included in the ZIP file `net01.zip`.
+You can download, extract them, load them into WinDbg, and follow along.

 ## Root cause